missinglink/Insomnia/README.md

 * The Insomnia Kernel is built with performance and modularity in mind.
 * The Framework is structured such a way that it enforces separation between the Framework and Application layers.
 * Insomnia works well with Doctrine 2, using some of the doctrine common components such as ClassLoader and AnnotationParser.
-* The Framework can be easily combined with Symfony, Zend, Doctrine, Propel, etc to leverage on their existing code.
+* The Framework can be easily combined with libraries from Symfony, Zend, Doctrine, Propel.
 * A wide range of community modules are available to extend the core functionality.

 Modules